isomerpages/moe-acjc/_parents/Sexuality Education.md

 (b)	Build positive relationships based on love and respect (which are the foundation for strong families);<br><br>
 (c)	Make responsible decisions for yourself, your family and society; and<br><br>
 (d)	Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.<br><br>
- You may click  [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.
+ You may click  [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.<br>

 #### OVERVIEW OF ACJC SEXUALITY EDUCATION PROGRAMME FOR 2026

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.<br>